What is CenteringPregnancy?

 Where are classes conducted?

-Groups are conducted in the Columbia Medical Plaza building, close to our 87th Avenue location.
+Groups are conducted at two locations, located close to our 87th Avenue and Salmon Creek clinics.